mirkomarras/dl-sentiment-coco/README.md

  **Glove**: you must download the sources from [here](https://github.com/stanfordnlp/GloVe) and then change the file *demo.sh* to fit your settings.

  **FastText**: you must download the sources from [here](https://github.com/facebookresearch/fastText/).
-Details about to use the library are explained in the same link.
+Details about the use of the library are explained in the same link.

  **Word2Vec**: you can use the script *code/word2vec.py* we included in this repository.
 Change the script according to your settings.

+To create the embeddings on our data you can also download the [zip archive] and run the script generate_embeddings.py.
+It will create a subdirectory ./embeddings where all types of embeddings will be saved.
 ```
 ...
 ```